scribe-org/Scribe-iOS/README.md

 ### Translation

-The **`beta`** `Translate` feature can translate single words from English into the language of the current keyboard when the `↵` key is pressed.
-The goal is to first expand this feature to allow for translations from system and chosen languages, and then explore multi word translations.
+The **`beta`** `Translate` feature can translate single words or phrases from English into the language of the current keyboard when the `↵` key is pressed.
+The goal is to first expand this feature to allow for translations from system and chosen languages, then to provide options for entered words where a user can use grammatical categories and synonyms to select a best option, and then finally to explore api translation implementations.

+As of now translations ([P5972](https://www.wikidata.org/wiki/Property:P5972), [Q7553](https://www.wikidata.org/wiki/Q7553)) are not widely available on [Wikidata](https://www.wikidata.org/).
+The current functionality is thus based on [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) machine translated words queried from [Wikidata](https://www.wikidata.org/).

 <!--
 <p align="center">